gitmachtl/scripts/cardano/ff-testnet/README.md

 ## Update stakepool parameters on the blockchain

-If you wanna update you pledge or your costs on a registered stakepool just do the following
+If you wanna update you pledge, costs or owners on a registered stakepool just do the following

 1. Edit the existing mypool.pool.json file, only edit the poolPledge/poolCost/poolMargin values, save it.
 1. Run ```./05a_genStakepoolCert.sh mypool``` to generate a new mypool.pool.cert file from it
-1. Re-Register your stakepool on the blockchain with ```./05c_regStakepoolCert.sh mypool```<br>No delegation update needed.
+1. Re-Register your stakepool on the blockchain with ```./05c_regStakepoolCert.sh mypool owner.payment```<br>No delegation update needed.

 Done.